flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Hardware_specifications.rst

 .. note:: By default PPM mode is enabled.

-* SPEKTRUM: For a Spektrum DSM, DSM2, or DSM-X Satellite RC receiver, connect to the SPKT/DSM port.
+* SPEKTRUM: For a SPEKTRUM, DSM, DSM2, or DSM-X Satellite RC receiver, connect to the SPKT/DSM port.

 * SBUS